 How many sides does a square have?
-Could you show me a square using 4 planks?
+Could you show me a square using four planks?
 Show me a square using 8 planks.
 Add four layers to your square.
 Lets pretend this is a house.
-(See back cover of the KEVA Curriculum for a simple house.
+(See page 23 of the KEVA Guide Book for a simple house.
 The roof can be flat for more simplicity.)
-Whose house should it be?
+Who's house should it be?
 Let's make another house of a friend.
 Make a road or a sidewalk so the friends can easily visit each other.

-Let's make a pond that they could fish in.
-(Make an irregular shaped figure flat on the floor or table)
+Let's make a pond that they could fish in. (make an irregular shaped figure flat on the floor or table)

 Do you know how to make a tree or a bush?
-Make a bush that is exactly 7 planks high.
-Make a bush that is 12 planks high (fig.6).
+(See page 22 of the KEVA Guide Book.
+A bush is just the top part of the tree.)
+Make a bush that is exactly seven planks high.
+Make a bush that is 12 planks high.

 Make a road or sidewalk leading somewhere.
 Let's put another building by the road.
-What should it be?
-(Another friend's house?
-Grocery store?
-Restaurant?)
+What should it be? (another friend's house? grocery store? restaurant?)